szorfein/getch/README.md

 + [Archlinux](https://www.archlinux.org/download/)
 + [Archaeidae](https://github.com/szorfein/archaeidae): Custom Archiso that includes ZFS support.

+You can also use your current `linux` host, just pay attention to the disk that will be used.

 ## Dependencies
 Getch is build without external libs, so it only require `ruby >= 2.5`.